Shopify/slate/docs/theme-scaffold/index.md

 ### Vendor scripts

 Slate projects include a `vendor` folder where theme developers are encouraged to place third-party libraries.
-Versions of jQuery and Modernizer are included in a new project, but you are welcome to change these as you see fit.
+Versions of jQuery and [Modernizr](https://modernizr.com/) are included in a new project, but you are welcome to change these as you see fit.
 Be sure to update the `require` statement in `vendor.js` as you add and remove libraries.

 ## Translation keys